Before the EU AI Act Delay Deal: The Digital Omnibus and the High-Risk Calendar

 For organizations outside the EU, the lesson is more subtle.
 The EU AI Act is still the most comprehensive AI regulation anywhere.
 Its prohibitions, GPAI obligations, and penalty structure are in force and enforceable today.
 The delay affects timing, not the law's reach.

 The organizations investing in governance infrastructure now — risk management, classification, documentation, human oversight, training — are not wasting effort.
-They are building the program they would have needed in August, on a schedule that will be quietly validated whenever the Omnibus is finalized.
+They are building the program the AI Act still expects, on a schedule that now fits the post-agreement runway.

 Key Takeaways